RexanWONG/RexanWONG/README.md

 # About Me

 > My name is Rexan.
 I am a **full-stack blockchain and ai developer**.
-I'm currently 15 years old, in my sophomore year of high school.
+I'm currently 15 years old, in my junior year of high school.

 I am currently studying at **Hong Kong International School**